lygstate/gnuarmeclipse/Eclipse/org.eclipse.cdt.cross.arm.gnu/README.txt

-This is a functional version of the 'GNU ARM Eclipse Plug-in (Second Edition)'.
+This is the 'GNU ARM Eclipse Plug-in (Second Edition)'.

 	https://sourceforge.net/projects/gnuarmeclipse/